SumoLogic/terraform-codegen/README.md

 # SwaggerToTerraformGenerator
-Terraform support for OpenAPI compliant APIs with some restrictions (see [What types of APIs are supported?](what-types-of-api-are-supported?))
+Terraform support for OpenAPI compliant APIs with some restrictions (see [What types of APIs are supported?](what-types-of-api-are-supported) section)

 ## What types of APIs are supported?